minhhai2209/forge-docs-snapshot/mirror/manifest-reference/modules/jira-workflow-post-function/index.md

 * updating an issue's fields
 * adding a comment to an issue

-A function must be declared in the manifest and configured for a given post function module.
+A function or endpoint must be declared in the manifest and configured for a given post function module.
 It is then invoked after every transition to which the post function has been added, with the [post function event](/platform/forge/events-reference/jira/#run-post-function-event) as an argument.
 If multiple post functions are added to a transition, the execution order is not guaranteed.